 Once the big day of your roof installation is steadily approaching, it’s time to start checking off all the miscellaneous tasks you’ll need to take care of prior to beginning the repair project.
+Just like if the workers decided to use a tool rentals service to help get the job done a lot better, you’re in charge of making sure everything run smoothly on the other side too.
 Collaboration with your roofing contractor is crucial to ensuring everyone is on the same page throughout the installation process, and will also keep you, your roofing company, and others around you safe and in the know.
 You can expect a representative to meet up with you a few days to a week prior to construction to review the entire process and inform you on what you’ll need to do on your behalf.
+While they will be able to handle Local Crane and Equipment Rentals for the day, you can also prepare your home to get it ready.
 Here are the ten pre-roofing installation tasks you’ll need to take charge of and check off the list to help you adequately prepare for your next roofing project:

 1) Notify the Neighborhood